2018-2019 Research Plan

 Anticipated Release: April 2019

-As part of an annual update, a forecast of the production of oil sands bitumen and Synthetic Crude Oil will be conducted for 2019-2039.
-Also, to updating the production costs in oil sands and production forecast, economic impact analysis will be developed using CERI’s Input/Output model for Canadian and U.S. impacts.
-GHG emissions will also be forecast as will Canadian and US job impacts.
+As part of an annual update, this study will conduct a 20-year production forecast of oil sands bitumen and Synthetic Crude Oil (SCO).
+In addition to updating the production outlook, supply costs of oil sands projects and GHG emissions profile, economic impact analysis will be evaluated using Input/Output models for Canadian and US impacts.

 Anticipated Release: May 2019